 6.1 Member States, Sector Members, Associates and other entities duly authorized to participate in ITU-D activities shall be represented, in the study groups and subordinate groups in whose work they wish to take part, by participants registered by name and chosen by them as representatives to make an effective contribution to the study of the Questions entrusted to those study groups.
 Chairmen of meetings may, in accordance with No. 248A of Article 20 of the Convention, invite individual experts, as appropriate, to present their specific point of view at one or more meetings, without taking part in the decision-making process and without giving the expert the right to participate in any other meetings to which a specific invitation by the chairman has not been extended.

-6.2 The Director of BDT shall keep up to date a list of the Member States, Sector Members, Associates and other entities participating in each study group.[Brazil]USA 7 Frequency of meetings
+6.2 The Director of BDT shall keep up to date a list of the Member States, Sector Members, Associates and other entities participating in each study group.

+6.3 The Rapporteur of each Study Question shall coordinate and keep up to date a list of focal points from Member States, Sector members and Associates, in order to facilitate the communication and exchange of information on specific matters in the context of study.
+[Brazil]

+6.3 To the extent possible and practicable, study groups and their subordinate groups shall endeavour to use remote participation technologies as part of efforts to encourage and enable broader participation in the work of the study groups by all members and sector members, especially for persons with special needs, such as persons with disabilities.
+[USA]

+7 Frequency of meetings

 7.1 The study groups shall in principle meet at least once a year during the interval between two WTDCs.
 However, additional meetings may take place with the approval of the Director of BDT, having regard to the priorities laid down by the preceding WTDC and the resources of ITU-D.